ECSA Conference "Authors’ Rights and Music Streaming in the Age of AI"

 - Welcome words by Helienne Lindvall, ECSA President

-- Opening keynote by the European Commission (tbc)
+- Opening keynote by Henna Virkkunen, Executive Vice-President for Tech Sovereignty, Security and Democracy, European Commission

 13:30 - 14:30 Panel discussion – Generative AI and Authors’ Rights: Where Do We Stand?